topFun47/Ruby-For-Kids/Part I/Project 1/README.txt

 #
 # Ruby For Kids Project 1: Install
-# Written By: Chris Haupt
+# Programmed By: Chris Haupt
 # Instructions for installing Atom and Ruby
-# Installed By: Pavel Stepanov
+# Code Tested By: Pavel Stepanov
 #